 - Add in milk, lemon juice, lemon zest, and lemon syrup until thoroughly mixed.

-- Beat in egg whites on low until just incorporated, batter may look a little clumpy, that's okay.
+- Beat in egg whites on low until just incorporated, the batter should look a little clumpy, that's okay.

-- Pour batter into greased 8 inch pan, you can also use a 10 inch round pan, but the layers won't be quite as distinct, like in mine.
+- Pour batter into a greased 8-inch pan, you can also use a 10 inch round pan, but the layers won't be quite as distinct, like in mine.

 - Bake for 60 minutes, remove from oven and let set in pan for at least three hours.

-- If you are making small cakes like I did, using a biscuit cutter to cut them out of the large cake.
+- If you are making small cakes, use a biscuit cutter to cut them out of the large cake.